huntercodexs/codexstester/data/en/EN-RELEASE_1.0.5.md

 accurately delivers what is being tested.
 The body of this contains the standard structure used by CODEXS TESTER to run the tests, and this structure is defined by:

-- Dados da requisição (BODY REQUEST)
+- Request data (BODY REQUEST)
-- Header da requisição (HEADER REQUEST)
+- Header of the request (HEADER REQUEST)
-- Metodo CODEXS TESTER para realizar a requisição (CODEXS TESTER)
+- CODEXS TESTER method to perform the request (CODEXS TESTER)

 It is also possible to observe that there is a line of code that makes use of the DataSourcePostalCodeTests.java file which contains all the data for the tests, whether to test requests, responses or unitary values.
 This data for